Statement of Work: Everything You Need to Know

 - Don't overwrite it: Given the above, a long SOW sounds like a good idea.
 That's not true, though.
 If you provide a lengthy document to a contractor, they'll feel the need to have an attorney study it.
 You want a solid SOW that's still short enough that both parties can agree without speaking to an attorney.

 If you need help with your SOW, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.